|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 The Ontario Ministry of Energy has the mistaken belief that energy conservation within the electricity system is a good thing.
 This ministry totally fails to understand that within a non-fossil electricity system the object should be to minimize peak kVA, not kWhe, and that subject to control of peak kVA the kWhe consumption should be permitted to rise to reduce fossil fuel kWt consumption outside the electricity system and to reduce the average cost per kWhe.

 The Independent Electricity System Operator (IESO) is dabling with program incentives aimed at a few large industries, but the impact of these incentives on the overall electricity pricing problem is relatively small.
-These program incentives are simply an excuse for governmental inaction.
+These program incentives are simply an excuse for continued governmental inaction.

 SYNTHETIC HYDROCARBON FUEL PRODUCTION:

-In the future the high energy density liquid hydrocarbons required for aircraft fuel must come from synthetic hydrocarbons instead of fossil hydrocarbons.
+In the future high energy density liquid hydrocarbons required for aircraft fuel must come from synthetic hydrocarbons instead of fossil hydrocarbons.
 The carbon component of synthetic hydrocarbon fuels must be obtained from biomass and the hydrogen component must be obtained by electrolysis of water.
 In order to avoid soil depletion due to extraction of phosphorus and potassium by biomasss used as feedstock for synthetic hydrocarbon fuel production, every major farm and forest product operation will need an on-site methanol production facility that recycles the phosphorus, potassium and trace element residues extracted from biomass back into the soil.
 Some synthetic nitrogen fertilizer should also be added to the soil along with the aforementioned recycled elements.

 The thermal radiation emission frequency spectrum of the Earth, as seen by an observer in outer space, is examined.
-This thermal radiation consists of a spherically radial stream of far infrared photons.
+This thermal radiation consists of a radial stream of far infrared photons.
 An increase in temperature at a location of photon emission causes an increase in the emitted flux of infrared photons and an increase in the average photon frequency.

-Presently Earth relies on the liquid to ice phase transition of water for efficient infrared energy emission.
-As the atmosphere warms the infrared energy emission from this process will decrease, which will cause further net heat absorption and warming.
+Presently Earth primarily relies on the liquid to ice phase transition of water for efficient infrared energy emission.
+As the atmosphere warms the infrared energy emission from this transition process will decrease, which will cause further net heat absorption and warming.

 Certain gas molecules in Earth's upper atmosphere such as carbon dioxide (CO2), water vapor (H2O), ozone (O3) and methane (CH4), which are collectively known as Green House Gases (GHGs), absorb radially propagating far infrared photons in certain frequency bands and re-emit the absorbed infra red energy in random directions.
 From the perspective of an observer in outer space these GHG molecules make Earth's lower atmosphere appear opaque within their infrared frequency absorption bands.
-The infrared radiation reaching outer space originates from the upper atmosphere where the temperqture is less than in the lower atmosphere.
+The infrared radiation reaching outer space originates from the upper atmosphere where the temperature is less than in the lower atmosphere.
 Hence the radial flux of infrared photons emitted by Earth within the GHG absorption bands is substantially reduced.

 In order to restore energy flow balance between the total thermal infrared radiated power emission into outer space and the daily average absorption of solar energy, the thermal infrared radiation emission in frequency bands where the upper atmosphere is transparent must increase.
 Hence the temperature in the lower atmosphere must increase to maintain overall energy flow balance.
 This increase in the lower atmosphere temperature caused by the presence of GHGs in the upper atmosphere is known as the Green House Effect.